cloudControl/documentation/Add-on Documentation/Messaging & Mobile/SendGrid.md

 $ cctrlapp APP_NAME/DEP_NAME addon.remove sendgrid.OPTION
 ~~~

+Once you added a SendGrid plan, you need to login once at http://sendgrid.com with your Add-on credentials (see below) and complete their setup wizard to activate your account.
 For additional information please visit the SendGrid documentation.

 # Add-on credentials